afujimoto/MIVcall/README.md

 chr1    834753  834758  G
 chr1    834982  834986  G

 **microsatellite region file (MS list2)**; List of microsatellites (tab-separated text file).
-MS list2 for the human genome is available from Releases.
 User-defined microsatellite lists can be used (Please extend 10bp of the MS regions in the MS list1).

 \<chr\> \<start\> \<end\> \<repeat unit of microsatellite\>
 chr1    822355  822379  G